Lauren McCurdy on Fighting Fire with Compassion

 If you could describe your experience working at the School of Nursing in three words, what would they be and why?

 L.M.
 Trial By Fire?
 Steep Learning Curve?
 I began my position in fall 2018, so I had made it through one full calendar year prior to the pandemic.
-We’ve had to cope and adjust along the way, but I have learned so much about nursing, higher education, advising, and all the above.
+We’ve had to cope and adjust along the way, but I have learned so much about nursing, higher education, advising, and more.
+It was a lot to learn.
+Advising and nursing are worlds I was not familiar with prior to this role.
+With years of experience now under my belt, I've become acquainted with the needs of my students and how best to advise them.

 Pick one aspect of your role that you believe impacts the UofL community the most.
 What is it and why?

 L.M.
 Student advocacy.
-Despite the University’s best intentions, being in a student-facing advisor role offers constant reminders of the barriers and roadblocks our students face.
+Being in a student-facing advisor role offers constant reminders of the barriers and roadblocks our students face.
 If I can help my students navigate those barriers, then I know my work is having its intended impact.
+This field is demanding, and our students are working hard to get their degree, balancing school, work, and personal responsibilities.

 What is one unique thing you have learned while working at the School of Nursing that you believe will stick with you throughout your career?